-Every time you stop your own progress and sabotage yourself, you are acting as your Lower-Self.
-It hates change and wants you to stay where you are.
+Every time you stop your own progress and sabotage yourself, you are acting as your lower self.
+Your lower self hates change and wants you to stay where you are.

-Your Higher-Self is your true form.
-Who you really are when you remove all emotional baggage and all limiting beliefs.
+Your higher self is your true form.
+It’s who you really are when you remove all emotional baggage and all self-limiting beliefs.

-Entrepreneurs develop strategies to deal with their Lower-Self and get into the state of their Higher-Self fast.
+Entrepreneurs develop strategies to deal with their lower self and get into the state of their higher self.